tg0452/Online-Appointment-System-for-Healthcare/README.md

 ONLINE APPOINTMENT MANAGEMENT SYSTEM
-Online Appointment Management System helps patients to book appointments .
-Doctor from different regions can register and be part of the system, where patients get themselves appoint by the specialized doctors.
-Online Appointment Management System helps patients to book appointments .
-Doctor from different regions can register and be part of the system, where patients get themselves appoint by the specialized doctors.
+The Online Appointment Management system is a computerized management system.
+The system keeps the records of the appointments which are being registered by the patients and verified by the administrator.
+This project has GUI based software that will help in storing, updating and retrieving the information through various user-friendly menu-driven modules.
+Used Javascript, HTML and CSS for the frontend design and MyPHP Admin for the backend database storage(SQL).